 General.
 If we dissolve in accordance with the Partnership Agreement, as amended, we will sell or otherwise dispose of our assets in a process called liquidation.
 We will first apply the proceeds of liquidation to the payment of our creditors.
-Then, the holders of the Series A Preferred units shall be entitled to receive, out of the assets of the Partnership available for distribution to unitholders, prior and in preference to any distribution of any assets of the Partnership to the holders of any other class or series of partnership securities, the positive value in each such holder's Capital Account (as defined in the Partnership Agreement, as amended) in respect of such Series A Preferred units.
-If such Capital Account is less than the Series A Preferred Liquidation Value, defined as the amount equal to the sum of (i) \$18.30 per Series A Preferred unit, plus (ii) all accrued and accumulated but unpaid distributions (which, as of April 30, 2015, are deemed to be \$1.504), then items of gross income and gain shall be allocated to all holders of Series A Preferred units, pro rata, until the Capital Account in respect of such Series A Preferred Unit then outstanding is equal to the Series A Preferred units after the application of the preceding sentence, then to the extent permitted by law, items of gross income and gain for any preceding taxable period(s) with respect to which Schedule K-1s have not been filed by the Partnership shall be reallocated to all holders of Series A Preferred units in respect of each Series A Preferred units shall become entitled to receive any accrued and unpaid distributions in respect of Secies A Preferred units, pro rata, until the Capital Account in respect of each Series A Preferred units is less than the Series A Preferred units, pro rata, until the Capital Account in respect of such Series A Preferred units, pro rata, until the Capital Account in respect of each Series A Preferred units is less than the Series A Preferred units, pro rata, until the Capital Account in respect
+Then, the holders of the Series A Preferred units shall be entitled to receive, out of the assets of the Partnership available for distribution to unitholders, prior and in preference to any distribution of any assets of the Partnership Agreement, as amended) in respect of such Series A Preferred units.
+If such Capital Account is less than the Series A Preferred Liquidation Value, defined as the amount equal to the sum of (i) \$18.30 per Series A Preferred unit, plus (ii) all accrued and accumulated but unpaid distributions (which, as of April 30, 2015, are deemed to be \$1.504), then items of gross income and gain shall be allocated to all holders of Series A Preferred units, pro rata, until the Capital Account in respect of each Series A Preferred Unit then outstanding is equal to the Series A Preferred units after the application of the preceding sentence, then to the extent permitted by law, items of gross income and gain for any preceding taxable period(s) with respect to which Schedule K-1s have not been filed by the Partnership shall be reallocated to all holders of Series A Preferred unit respect of each Series A Liquidation Value.
+At the time of the dissolution of the Partnership, subject to Section 17-804 of the Delaware Act, the holders of the Series A Preferred units shall become entitled to receive any accrued and unpaid distributions in respect of Series A Preferred units, if any, and shall have the status of, and shall be entitled to all remedies available to, a creditor of the Partnership and shall have priority over any entitlement of any other unitholder with respect to any distributions by the Partnership to such other unitholders.